webpilot-ai/ChatLongDoc/README.md

 3. Once the file is loaded, our system will process the content of the document or web page and store the memorized information in `./memory` for future reference.
 A memory file is already available in the directory if you're using the example document.
 4. Input your query and start chatting with the document.

-You may also use the following command after installing all dependencies:
+You may also use the following command after installing all dependencies and adding your OpenAI API Key:
 ```shell
 cd ChatLongDoc
 python chatLongDoc.py --text_path "your_text_path" --memory_path "your_memory_path"